580 Cox Road Cocoa FL 32926 Tel: 321-340-3205

 American roaches, while scavengers like German cockroaches, prefer decaying organic matter but won’t turn down a meal of crumbs or pet food.

-Best Ways to Control German Cockroaches
+What’s the Best Way to Control German Cockroaches?

 Now that you can tell the difference between the German cockroach vs. American cockroach, here’s how to prevent them from invading your space (and how to get rid of them if they do):